-19 questions to ask customer journey analytics vendors during the demo
+19 questions to ask customer journey orchestration vendors during the demo

 More marketers are evaluating these tools to help to navigate and better understand increasingly complex customer journeys.